Bogdan-Fai/Business_Analytics01/README.md

 **Recommendations for the task:**

-1. Choose categories that you will need to:
+1. Select the categories you need:
    - Categorize by onion diagram area for future work;
    - Identify roles in the system.
-2. Choose directory categories based on the context of the task.
-You can take into account the list of stakeholder groups described in the section "Who is interested in the system?".
+2. Select directory categories based on the context of the task.
+You may want to consider the list of stakeholder groups described in the "Who is interested in the system?".
 3. Specify stakeholders in the directory.
-4. Rank the categories resulting from the conditions of the task.
+4. Rank the categories based on the conditions of the task.
 5. Enter the date the stakeholder was added to the directory.
-It should be a number of the project (Example: BSA 01).
+It should be a project number (example: BSA 01).
-6. An example of part of the Task 1 stakeholder directory is shown in the table below.
+6. An example of part of the stakeholder directory for Task 1 is shown in the table below.

 **Stakeholder Directory** using Task 1 as an example.